 To be considered for transfer admission to degree study, generally a student must have earned college credit following high school graduation.
-Students with 24 credit hours or less must also submit an official high school transcript and test scores.
 In addition, the student must generally present a minimum 2.5 + G.P.A. for consideration.
 Students between a 2.0 and a 2.5 G.P.A will be considered on an individual basis.
+Students must provide an official transcript from previously attended institutions as well as official transcript verifying high school graduation.
+Students with 24 credit hours or less must also submit test scores.